eove/orca/docs/workflow/offline_vault_ceremony.md

 </td></table>

-You will have access to a console-only environment.

 > [!Note]
 > If you get errors while booting (no shell), make sure your key has been switched to *read/write*.

+From now on, the ceremony will run automatically while stopping after each step to let the 👥`team members` time to validate everything is going as planned and fill the report.

-> [!Tip]
+> [!Warning]
-> All the subsequent commands have to be entered directly on the *ephemeral vault*'s terminal, they are framed with a <span style="border:2px solid red;padding-left:2px;padding-right:2px;">red border</span>
+> If anything goes wrong, the ceremony will stop and all data except the audit logs and the screen recording will be wiped.

 ### Checking boot-time verifications

 In order to be sure that offline private data has not been tampered with (or downgraded to an old state), at boot, we compute a cryptographically secure checksum on the vault private data *C<sub>vault</sub>*, that should match the *C<sub>vault</sub>* announced in the previous ceremony's report.

-Before the very first shell prompt after booting, that computed checksum is displayed on the screen, as well as the existing root token count (that should be 0) and the vault status.
+After booting, that computed checksum is displayed on the screen, as well as the existing root token count (that should be 0) and the vault status.

 <table width=100% style="border:2px dotted dodgerblue;"><td style="padding:0;">